FrancisVarga/chrome-analytics-scripts/memory-bank/activeContext.md

 - Do not write tests for the modules until instructed otherwise.
 - The database schema for conversations and messages has been documented in the memory bank, providing a clear reference for the data structure being processed.
+- A new HTTP client library has been implemented to support parallel requests, improving performance for I/O-bound operations.

 The Conversation Analytics Framework is currently in the early stages of development, with a focus on establishing the core infrastructure and implementing key components.
 Based on the TODO list and project files, the following areas are currently being actively worked on: